A small box, called an optical network terminal (ONT) will be installed outside or inside your home.

-The Ethernet cable plugs into to the WAN/LAN port on the back of the router.
-Once this is connected, you will see a solid green light next to the WAN/LAN indicator on the front.
+An Ethernet cable running from the fiber terminal should be plugged into the WAN/LAN port on the back of the C3000Z router.
+Once connected, the WAN/LAN light on the front of the router should be green.

-Start by checking the connections on the back of the modem.
+Start by checking the connections to the back of the modem:

 Now check the WAN/LAN light again.

-If you have a solid WAN light but no internet light (or if the internet light is flashing red and green), this is an issue for the CenturyLink repair team.
+If you have a solid WAN light but no internet light, it's an issue for the CenturyLink repair team.
 Please contact us to get help.

-A fiber internet connection involves the use of some specialized equipment.
-Learn more below about the optical network terminal (ONT), the wall wart device, and battery back-up units often used with fiber internet service.
+A fiber internet connection requires the use of some specialized equipment: optical network terminal (ONT), wall wart device, and battery back-up units are all often used with fiber internet service.

 Your fiber internet connection, which runs from the main network to your property over fiber-optic cable, does not provide its own power, and can’t be hooked up directly to your personal equipment.

 Therefore, a special box, called an optical network terminal (ONT), has to be installed inside or outside your home.
-This terminal transmits the fiber output from the main line to your router (gateway), which can then connect to your phone and internet devices.
+This terminal transmits the fiber output from the main line to your router (gateway), which can then connect to your devices.

 Since the terminal is powered by your home electrical supply, it will typically be plugged into a GFCI electrical outlet.
 Some ONTs also have the option of battery backup, allowing them to maintain service in the event of a power outage.

-In this photograph of a fiber terminal, you can see the ports where the wiring that connects the terminal to your home is plugged in.
+In the photo above of a fiber terminal, you can see the ports where the wiring that connects the terminal to your home is plugged in.

 The terminal box can be installed in a few different locations around your home.